R. K. Narayan: Early life

-While vacationing at his sister's house in Coimbatore, in 1933, Narayan met and fell in love with Rajam, a 15-year-old girl who lived nearby.
-Despite many astrological and financial obstacles, Narayan managed to gain permission from the girl's father and married her.
-Following his marriage, Narayan became a reporter for a Madras-based paper called The Justice, dedicated to the rights of non-Brahmins.
-The publishers were thrilled to have a Brahmin Iyer in Narayan espousing their cause.
+While vacationing at his sister's house in Coimbatore in 1933, Narayan met and fell in love with Rajam, a 15-year-old girl who lived nearby.
+Despite many astrological and financial obstacles, Narayan gained Rajam's father's permission to marry her.
+Narayan then became a reporter for the Madras-based paper The Justice, dedicated to the rights of non-Brahmins.
+The publishers were thrilled to have Narayan, a Brahmin Iyer, espousing their cause.
 The job brought him in contact with a wide variety of people and issues.
-Earlier, Narayan had sent the manuscript of Swami and Friends to a friend at Oxford, and about this time, the friend showed the manuscript to Graham Greene.
-Greene recommended the book to his publisher, and it was finally published in 1935.
-Greene also counselled Narayan on shortening his name to become more familiar to the English-speaking audience.
-The book was semi-autobiographical and built upon many incidents from his own childhood.
+Earlier, Narayan had sent the manuscript of Swami and Friends to a friend at Oxford, and around this time the friend showed the manuscript to Graham Greene.
+Greene recommended the book to his publisher, and it was published in 1935.
+Greene also counselled Narayan to shorten his name for English-speaking readers.
+The book is semi-autobiographical, drawing on many incidents from Narayan's childhood.
 Reviews were favourable but sales were few.
-Narayan's next novel The Bachelor of Arts (1937), was inspired in part by his experiences at college, and dealt with the theme of a rebellious adolescent transitioning to a rather well-adjusted adult; it was published by a different publisher, again at the recommendation of Greene.
-His third novel, The Dark Room (1938) was about domestic disharmony, showcasing the man as the oppressor and the woman as the victim within a marriage, and was published by yet another publisher; this book also received good reviews.
+Narayan's next novel, The Bachelor of Arts (1937), was inspired in part by his experiences at college, and depicts a rebellious adolescent becoming a rather well-adjusted adult; it was published by a different publisher, again on Greene's recommendation.
+His third novel, The Dark Room (1938), is about domestic disharmony, portraying a man as the oppressor and a woman as the victim in a marriage, and was published by yet another publisher; this book also received good reviews.
 In 1937, Narayan's father died, and Narayan was forced to accept a commission from the government of Mysore as he was not making any money.

-Narayan's mentor and friend Graham Greene was instrumental in getting publishers for Narayan's first four books including the semi-autobiographical trilogy of Swami and Friends, The Bachelor of Arts and The English Teacher.

 In his first three books, Narayan highlights the problems with certain socially accepted practices.
-The first book has Narayan focusing on the plight of students, punishments of caning in the classroom, and the associated shame.
-The concept of horoscope-matching in Hindu marriages and the emotional toll it levies on the bride and groom is covered in the second book.
-In the third book, Narayan addresses the concept of a wife putting up with her husband's antics and attitudes.
+The first book focuses on the plight of students, punishments of caning in the classroom, and the associated shame.
+The concept of horoscope-matching in Hindu marriages and the emotional toll it levies on the bride and groom is covered in the second.
+In the third, Narayan depicts a wife putting up with her husband's antics and attitudes.